lolenseu/duco-miner/README.md

 To update the ducominer
 chmod +x update.sh && ./update.sh

-This mining Software is good for
+This mining Software is good for:

 1. Mining on old Pc and Laptop.
 2. Mining on old Smart Phone with Root/Termux App Installed.